 The next time you reach out for the colourful bottles under your kitchen sink, take a few minutes to read their warning labels.
 Because what they contain may be far more dangerous than the things you’re about to clean.
 At the Go Cleaners, we know that their improper usage might lead to some serious health complications.

 What Makes a Detergent Hazardous?

 If and how much a given cleaning product can affect your health depends on the type of ingredients it contains.
 For instance, most kitchen, bathroom, and other household chemicals come with at least 5% of ammonia – a poisonous substance that can cause skin irritation and even severe burns on contact.

-In case you’ve missed them, check our previous posts in Household Enemies category:
+In case you’ve missed them, check our previous posts: